lexEjoosten/MOT-modelling/README.md

 # MOT modelling
- This Repository contains the requisite documents and code for the modeling of a MOT
+ This Repository contains the requisite code for the modeling of a MOT operating on the D2 line of 87Rb